Stockflare/learn/_posts/2014-10-28-B4-what-sort-of-investor-are-you.markdown

 ### Part 5.
 What is best for you?

-Everyone has a different perspective and pyschology.
+Everyone has a different perspective and psychology.
 Our likes and flavours differ.

 Though when asked, most people will say they are searching for quality stocks.
 It's what we like to tell people.